Documentary Portfolio - A2

 The archive footage in our documentary we have used news headlines to show the significance of the Wikileaks story as a mainstream topic.

 Archive footage is a typical convention in documentaries.
-Here you can see it in use in Michael Moore’s Fahrenheit 9/11
+Here you can see it in use in Michael Moore’s Fahrenheit 9/11 where he uses it to tell the story of the time present of the 9/11 attacks.

 The display name is a common feature in documentary.
 It is usually used to give the identity of a character or place.
 Text is used to do this, and it is important to think about the colour and size of the text.
 This is so it matches with the mise en scene and the theme of your shot/documentary.